 J. Noise: The development must control noise levels such that it will not create a nuisance for neighboring properties.

-The equipment will not generate noise audible beyond the easement area.
+The portables will not emit noise.

 Based on the above findings of fact, the Town Planner finds the standards of this section have been met.

 K. Storage of Materials